v2.2 - Updated 28/02/22

-The General Data Protection Regulation (GDPR) and Data Protection Act 2018 (and after the Brexit transition period UK GDPR) governs the way that organisations use personal data.
+The General Data Protection Regulation (UK GDPR) and Data Protection Act 2018 (and, where applicable, EU GDPR) governs the way that organisations use personal data.
 Personal data is information relating to an identifiable living individual.

 Transparency is a key element of the GDPR and this Privacy Notice is designed to inform you: